OUUEG/ouueg.github.io/diving/club-equipment.md

 - **Full Kit (excl.
 Suits and Ponys):** £25/day
 - **Full Kit (incl.
 Dry Suit, Boots, Undersuit):** £40/day

-### Boat use

-Use of our boat Seahorse is charged at £35/day, to cover the cost of fuel and maintenance.

 ### Flat rate

-Save on equipment hire and boat costs by paying upfront for the whole year!
+Save on equipment hire by paying upfront for the whole year!

-- **Boat flat rate:** £125
 - **Kit flat rate:** £125, or £70 from the beginning of the academic year until Easter and £80 for the summer thereafter.

 ## In case you have any questions or comments please don’t hesitate to contact our Kit Officer at <kit@ouueg.com>.